 No one can say for certain what changes a Tory-run Council would make to the City.
 However, historically the County Conservatives have not supported a number of policies which have been backed by the people of Oxford and its councillors, for example, policies on affordable housing, homelessness, the Oxford Living Wage and climate change.

 They have also taken a very different approach to how the council provide services.
 Whereas Oxford has continued to operate its own services and held on to its assets, the County Conservatives have chosen to privatise services and sell-off assets.
 This means that as Government funding has reduced Oxford has not suffered any serious service cuts or redundancies in recent years.

-Of course, Oxford City Council is not perfect but it is far more accountable and far more reflective of the electorate it serves than the Conservative majority that pervades the rest of the County.
+Of course, Oxford City Council is far from perfect but it is far more accountable and far more reflective of the electorate it serves than the Conservative majority that pervades the rest of the County.

-*You can also respond directly to the online consultation here - www.oneoxfordshire.org/get-involved59 signaturesWe are opposed to the One Oxfordshire proposal that will replace local councils with a large distant bureaucracy covering the whole of Oxfordshire, which will not reflect the diversity of the county.
+We want to re-ignite our campaign to SAVE OXFORD FROM TORY RULE.
+Sign our petition and let the Tories, Labour and LibDem Councillors on Oxfordshire County Council know that you do not want to see Oxford City Council abolished and Oxford ruled by Tories.64 signaturesWe are opposed to any proposals that will replace local councils with a large distant bureaucracy covering the whole of Oxfordshire, which will not reflect the diversity of the county.

 Elise Benjamin is following this site, wanting to find out more about the Oxfordshire Green Party.